ghzhang233/Leakage-Neutral-Learning-for-QuoraQP/debias/README.md

 PYTHONHASHSEED=0 python main.py --use_sample_weight_train --data_gen_mode prob
 ```

-If you run without GPU, add following argument:
+If you run without PU, add following argument:

 ```
 --not_use_cudnn